AbhishekS04/muxlink/README.md

 ## Deployment

-The easiest way to deploy your Branchline instance is with [Vercel](https://vercel.com/).
+The easiest way to deploy your Muxlink instance is with [Vercel](https://vercel.com/).

 1. Push your cloned repository to your own GitHub account.
 2. Create a new project on Vercel and import your repository.
 3. Vercel will automatically detect that this is a Next.js project.
 4. Add your `DATABASE_URL` and `ADMIN_PASSWORD` as environment variables in the Vercel project settings.
 5. Deploy!
-Your Branchline page will be live.
+Your Muxlink page will be live.

 ## Project Structure